-Approved programs of work include Work for the Dole and the National Work Experience Programme.
+Approved programs of work include Work for the Dole.

 Status Per fortnight All recipients \$20.80

 There is no income or assets test on Approved Program of Work Supplement itself, but recipients must meet the income and assets tests of their income support payment.